Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ho Chi Minh City - Da Lat

 This route is considered easy to travel and has many directions.
-In addition to running along Highway 20, there are 5 directions to travel by motorbike from Ho Chi Minh City to Da Lat, suitable for sightseeing along the way, passing many famous tourist attractions.
+In addition to running along Highway 20, there are 5 directions to travel by motorbike from Ho Chi Minh City to Da Lat suitable for sightseeing along the way, passing many famous tourist attractions.

 Direction: Ho Chi Minh City - Ba Ria - Lagi - Phan Thiet - Bau Trang - Vinh Hy - Cam Ranh - Song Pha - Da Lat.
-Total distance is 515 km, should be done in 2 days if traveling by motorbike, stopping to see many places.
+Total distance is 515 km, should be done in 2 days if traveling by motorbike, stopping to see many sights.

 A section of Prenn Pass, Da Lat, photo taken in August 2023.
 Photo: Hai Dang